openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ##### Question type, its points and explanation (green cells)

 - *Question*: actual text of the question
-- *QuestionType*: choose between multiple answer or multiple choice
+- *QuestionType*: you can choose between 'multiple answer' ('multiple choice' in the platform) and 'multiple choice' ('single select choice' in the platform).
+Please note that ther types, like free text and survey, are not supported through the spreadsheet, but only natively via the platform.
 - *Points*: points of the question
 - *Explanation*: optional explanation of the question

 ##### The answers to the question (blue and violet cells)

 - *Answer1*, *Answer2*,* Answer3*, *Answer4* : the text of the answer
-- *Correctness* :choose 'True' for a correct answer or  'False' for a wrong answer
+- *Correctness* :choose 'True' for a correct answer or  'False' for an incorrect answer
-- *Explanation*: text of the optional explanation of the answer.
-Similar to the explanation of a question, this is shown together with the results of the quiz.
+- *Explanation*: optional explanation of the question and correct answers.
+This is shown to learners together with the results of the quiz.

 ### 2. Share your quiz spreadsheet to our quiz service

-:bulb: _Before proceeding with this step, you may want to rename your quiz spreadsheet in a unique way, e.g._: `coursecode_quizname`
+_Before proceeding with this step, you may want to rename your quiz spreadsheet in a unique way, e.g._: `coursecode_quizname`

 Once you have finished filling out the quiz, question and answer infos for each week and homework worksheet, click on *Share* and paste address:
 _hpi-openhpi@quizquestions-1191.iam.gserviceaccount.com_